ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02_new.md

 ### Test your code
 Come up with several test cases, and then run your code on these test cases using one of the two testing methods described above.
 If any of your test cases fail, fix your code so that they pass.
 Make sure you test enough cases so that you are confident your code works in all cases.
 For example, if you take a country name as one of your parameters, what happens if the user enters a country your code does not know about?
 Does it behave as you expect?

-If you chose Option 1 for your testing strategy (entering tests at the interactive prompt), please _copy and paste_ your test runs (including the output) into comments in your wageCalculator.py file so we can see how you tested your code.

 If you get part-way done, and *some* of your tests pass, but not others, or you are in the middle of working when it is time for a break, that is STILL a good time to do a commit.
 Add the letters "WIP" to the start of your